Kroc/NoNonsenseForum/README.txt

 Understanding Name Reservation:
 -------------------------------
 There is no login or registration of the traditional kind.
 In order to prevent someone's desired name / nickname / alias / handle being reused by the wrong person, you enter your desired name and a password whenever you post.
 This name and password form a pair that have to match in order to use that name again in the future.
-Therefore you don’t have to log in beforehand, or pre-register before posting.
+Therefore you don't have to log in beforehand, or pre-register before posting.

 The single most important thing to bear in mind is that the name reservation system is not the same as authentication.
 Any person can enter any name they want and one person could just as easily use many names.
 It in no way ties one person to one browser session like a login does.